 STAROhio is an investment pool operated by the Ohio State Treasurer.
 It is unclassified since it is not evidenced by securities that existing physical or book entry form.
 Ohio law requires STAROhio maintain the highest rating provided by at least one nationally recognized standard rating service.
-The weighted average of maturity of the portfolio held by STAROhio as of June 30, 2013, is 58 days and carries a rating of AAAm by Standard and Poor's.
+The weighted average of maturity of the portfolio held by STAROhio as of June 30, 2014, is 51 days.